SharePoint/sp-dev-docs/docs/scenario-guidance/Transformation.md

 _**Applies to:** Office 365 and SharePoint Server_

-Code-based sandbox solutions [were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) back in 2014 and SharePoint online has started the process to completely remove this capability.
+Code-based sandbox solutions [were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) back in 2014 and SharePoint Online has started the process to completely remove this capability.
 Code-based sandbox solutions are also deprecated in SharePoint 2013 and in SharePoint 2016.

 When you deactivate your existing sandbox solution from your sites, any assets or files deployed using declarative options will not be removed however, the features in the sandbox solution will automatically be deactivated and the event receiver will be removed.